 - After you complete your third time through a particular circuit, you move on to the next circuit in the series.

-To get the clearest understanding of these core movements, see the short video at the bottom of this article.
+To get the clearest understanding of these core movements, see the short video provided with this article.

 - Ab Wheel